wkumari/draft-wkumari-opsawg-sdi/README.md

    This document layers security onto existing auto-install solutions to provide a secure method to initially configure new devices.
 It is optimized for simplicity, both for the implementor and the operator;
-   it is explicitly not intended to be an "all singing, all dancng" fully featured system for managing installed / deployed devices, nor is it intended to solve all use-cases - rather it is a simple
+   it is explicitly not intended to be an "all singing, all dancing" fully featured system for managing installed / deployed devices, nor is it intended to solve all use-cases - rather it is a simple targeted solution to solve a common operational issue.
+Solutions